-The walkover survey and reconnaissance of the area surrounding the subject section of cable was completed by Mr Graham Webb of Geosyntec on 17th October 2019.
-A series of photographs taken at the time of the walkover survey and reconnaissance is included in Appendix A. It was not possible to access the immediate vicinity of the leak location due to the presence of dense vegetation.
-Observations were made from vantage points along the Merrion Road footpath adjacent to the cable route.
+The walkover survey and reconnaissance of the area surrounding the subject section of cable was completed by Mr Graham Webb of Geosyntec on 10th July 2019.
+A series of photographs taken at the time of the walkover survey and reconnaissance is included in Appendix A.

-During the walkover survey and reconnaissance, information on the following aspects were recorded (to the extent possible given the above limitation):
+During the walkover survey and reconnaissance, information on the following aspects were recorded: